 Message to Patients

-If you need repeat medication, please email the practice in the first instance firstname.lastname@example.org and we will try and deal with your request.
+If you need repeat medication, please email the practice in the first instance email@example.com or contact us via eConsult and we will try and deal with your request.
 Please note your prescription will be sent to a Pharmacy and you will not be able to collect it from our Reception desk.
 You may get a call back from one of our Practice Based Pharmacists.
 Please make sure you give us a telephone number that we can easily contact you on.
+Calls from the practice will be from a withheld number.

 Douglas Pharmacy will remain open as usual.
 Please note they may not have the medication in stock due to this national crisis.
 They are unable to offer you a delivery service at this time.
 Please call them on 020 7837 6861 before visiting them to confirm that stock is available.